 On the right below is a 1:100k map to place the waypoints in context; note the label for DROPNEOFFR is covered by the label for DROP2TALUS and the label for ROADSWITCH is partly covered by the label for LOGGINGRD1.

 On the left is a 1:24k map that shows our actual GPS track.
-If you can upload tracks to your GPS, you may want to vist this site or this site and get the entire GPX file.
-(Save the file as "all files" and change the extension to gpx if needed.)
+If you can upload tracks to your GPS, PLEASE USE the track at the top of this page.
+(Save the file to the desktop and change the extension to gpx if needed.)